A quantum analogue of convex optimization: Problem formulation and results

 \begingroup \savedtheproblem\theproblem \begin{problem}[Schr\"odinger] Given a Schr\"odinger operator $h=-\Delta + V$ with a smooth convex function $V:\rn\rightarrow\mathbb R_{\ge 0}$ such that $V(x)\rightarrow\infty$ as $\|x\|\rightarrow\infty$,

 \end{problem} \endgroup

 There is an ambiguity as to how $V$ is given to us.
 We assume that we have access to a circuit that computes $V(x)$ when $\|x\|_\infty \le L/2$.
-The Fundamental Gap Algorithm efficiently solves Problem~\ref{prob:schr} for $V$ satisfying certain conditions.
+The ASCOA efficiently solves Problem~\ref{prob:schr} for $V$ satisfying certain conditions.

-\begin{theorem}[main] Algorithm~\ref{alg:FGA} computes the lowest eigenvalue of $h = -\Delta + V$ within error $\epsilon_0$ with probability $\ge 2/3$ in polynomial time in $n, 1/\epsilon_0,L,c$, if $V$ satisfies the following conditions, where $B^q_d:=\{x\in\rn \ | \ \|x\|_q\le d\}$ and $V_E^{-1}:= V^{-1}([0,E])$: \begin{enumerate} \item \emph{Purely discrete spectrum/ and convexity.} We have $V(x)\rightarrow\infty$ as $\|x\|\rightarrow\infty$ and $V$ is convex on $B^2_{r+1}$. \item \emph{``Bowl-shaped'' in $B^\infty_{L/2}$.} There exist $a\le b\le c$, and $1 \le r < L/2$ such that
+\begin{theorem}[main] Algorithm~\ref{alg:ASCOA} computes the lowest eigenvalue of $h = -\Delta + V$ within error $\epsilon_0$ with probability $\ge 2/3$ in polynomial time in $n, 1/\epsilon_0,L,c$, if $V$ satisfies the following conditions, where $B^q_d:=\{x\in\rn \ | \ \|x\|_q\le d\}$ and $V_E^{-1}:= V^{-1}([0,E])$: \begin{enumerate} \item \emph{Purely discrete spectrum and convexity:} we have $V(x)\rightarrow\infty$ as $\|x\|\rightarrow\infty$ and $V$ is convex on $B^2_{r+1}$. \item \emph{``Bowl-shaped'' in $B^\infty_{L/2}$:} there exist $a\le b\le c$, and $1 \le r < L/2$ such that